okwolo/okwolo/README.md

 ### `state`

 The initial state of the app on which actions can be performed.
+The state object needs can only contain objects and structures that are supported by the JSON format.
+Functions, Dates, references, etc. can therefore not be stored in the state at its creation or through actions.

 ### `actions`